NaluKit/nalu/README.md

 You will find a session about Nalu at the GWT Community Channel [here](https://www.youtube.com/watch?v=GsHY4f3cvRU).

 ## Notes
-In case you find a bug, please open an issue or post it inside the [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).
+In case you find a bug, please open an issue or post it inside the [Nalu@element.io](https://app.element.io/#/room/#Nalukit42_Lobby:gitter.im).

 ## Comparison between GWT Activities & Places versus Nalu
 Anyone, who is familiar with GWT Activities & Places, will find [here](https://github.com/NaluKit/nalu/wiki/01.-Motivation-&-Concepts#comparison-gwt-activities--places-versus-nalu) a comparison between GWT Activities & Places and Nalu.